crizzy9/.dotfiles/SHORTCUTS.md

 [m - move to previous function
 ]] - move to next class
 [[ - move to previous class

+# nvim tree
+Ctrl + i - open file as a temporary buffer

 # telescope